“No rain, no flowers”- The weather

 The nicest thing about rain is that it always stops eventually.

 It finally feels like summer.
-After months of wintry and rainy weather, we have had beautiful sunny weather for the past week or so.
+After months of wintry and rainy weather, we have had the beautiful sunny weather for the past week or so.
 My hope is that with summer break approaching, the same happens for the sometimes rough days that I equate to rainy days.

 It often seems like you go on for days, weeks, months without anything too exhausting happens.
 And then it all happens at once.
 Hard days at work.
 They are not always easy to deal with, and you often leave feeling exhausted.
 My last two weeks have been this way!
 But much like the weather, I know it will come to an end.

 Some things that always help me get through those bad days and weeks:

 - Get outside (even if it is actually raining)

 - Find someone who can make you laugh